 MISSION & VALUES

-We have developed the Go Dogo game with four important aspect in mind.
+We have developed the Go Dogo game with four important aspects in mind.

 Dogs are individuals and have very different personalities.
-Some will understand the game the first time you try, others (like our office dog Falka) will need some time to understand what she needs to do to get the treats.
-Give your dog the time they need to understand the game and always be there with them the first time they try a new level.
-Always encourage your dog and cheer them on when they get a command right.
-Feel free to throw in some extra treats if your dog is shy or insecure - cheating is totally allowed in our game!
+Some will understand the game the first time they try, others will need time and help.
+Give your dog the time they need and rather go too slow than too fast.
+Feel free to throw in extra treats if your dog is shy or insecure - cheating is totally allowed in our game!

 Being an experienced engineer, she was sure she could develop a technical solution to this problem.
 One day, as she was leaving for work, she thought “Why can’t my TV help?“.
 After a bit of thinking and a lot of testing, Go Dogo was born.
 Hanne was soon joined by three talented engineers who shared her passion and worked tirelessly to get the first prototypes developed.

 In 2020, a few more members (furry and non-furry) joined the Go Dogo family, lots of product tests were conducted (many dogs got a lot of treats in the process!) and many COVID related challenges were mastered.
-With support from leading dog experts, great investors and advisors, the passionate and ambitious Go Dogo team is looking forward to launching their product in Europe this year.
+With support from leading dog experts, great investors and advisors, the passionate and ambitious Go Dogo team is looking forward to launching its product in Denmark in autumn 2021.